dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 ![Link to the Import responses page.](../images/import_1.png)

-Under &ldquo;File&rdquo;, select the CSV you would like to import, and press &ldquo;Preview your import&rdquo;.
-If you want to distinguish imported responses from those collected through Screendoor, specify a label on this screen as well.
+Under &ldquo;File,&rdquo; select the CSV you would like to import, and press &ldquo;Preview your import.&rdquo; If you want to distinguish imported responses from those collected through Screendoor, specify a label on this screen as well.
 If the label does not yet exist, we'll create it for you.

 ![The Import responses page.](../images/import_2.png)

 ### Previewing your imported CSV

 Once your file has been uploaded, you will be taken to the Preview page.
-Screendoor makes an educated guess about which columns in your CSV correspond to your existing form fields, and attempt to match them up.
+Screendoor makes an educated guess about which columns in your CSV correspond to your existing form fields and attempts to match them up.
 The Preview page gives you the chance to confirm or fix those guesses.

 ![Previewing your import.](../images/import_3.png)